AkashKhamkar/tcs-salt-identification-challenge/README.md

 # Kaggle-Challenges
-# Tcs salt identification Challenge
+# Tgs salt identification Challenge
 This Branch includes all the different models and methods that I have used for the TCS Salt Identification Challenge